Neriuzz/bayenet/README.md

 ## :dash: Running a development version of Bayenet

--   Fetch the repository to your local machine via `git clone https://github.com/Neriuzz/bayenet.git`
+-   Fetch the repository to your local machine `git clone https://github.com/Neriuzz/bayenet.git`
 -   CD into the repository `cd bayenet`
 -   Install all dependencies `npm i`
 -   Run the dev server `npm run dev`